patcarrasco/dankTrivia/README.md

 - pastel
 - audio-playback

-After installing, run the following bash command in terminal:
+In terminal, run the following to start the game:

 ```Ruby
 ruby bin/run.rb # When in project directory
 ```